All Books

 by Michelle Zauner

-A daughter reconnects with her Korean heritage through food after loss.
+A daughter reconnects with her Korean heritage through food after her mother's death.

 Key Takeaways

-• Food can be a powerful language of love, memory, and grief.
+• Food is a powerful link to memory, culture, and loved ones.

-• Grief is a complex journey of holding on and letting go.
+• Grief is a complex process of holding on and letting go.

 Who Should Read

-Anyone grieving a parent or exploring their mixed-race identity.
+Anyone navigating grief or exploring their mixed-race identity.

 Finding Me cover